nuvibit/nuvibit.com/content/english/faq/_index.md

     - question: "which cloud providers do we support?"
       answer: "We are mainly specialized in secure enterprise deployments on AWS.
-              Some topics are not specific to a cloud provider so feel free to [get in touch](/contact 'contact form') anyway!<br>
+              Some topics are not specific to a cloud provider so feel free to [get in touch](/contact 'contact form') anyway!"
-              For connectivity topics we offer the same services for AWS and Azure."
       anchor: providers
       enable: true